There's A Growing Sore Spot In Israeli-U.S. Relations: China

 A U.S. spending bill put forth this summer said the Senate "has an interest in the future forward presence of United States naval vessels at the Port of Haifa in Israel but has serious security concerns with respect to the leasing arrangements of the Port of Haifa."
 It calls to urge Israel to "consider the security implications of foreign investment in Israel."

-Shaul Chorey, a former deputy chief of the Israeli navy, thinks it was a mistake to give control of such strategic infrastructure to a foreign company, which could shut down the port during wartime, hurting Israel's economy.
+Shaul Chorev, a former deputy chief of the Israeli navy, thinks it was a mistake to give control of such strategic infrastructure to a foreign company, which could shut down the port during wartime, hurting Israel's economy.
 "First, they can spy.
 Second, they can limit the activity of the harbor in case of emergency," Chorev said, on a mountaintop in Haifa overlooking the port.

 The port is not the only Chinese investment in the country.
 A Chinese state-owned company now owns a stake in an Israeli electric power plant, while another Chinese company is building a commuter light rail line in Tel Aviv, among other examples.